KaGaSi/project/Common/03-CommonUtilities.md

 > >   `-u2 <int>`
 > > > leave out every `skip` steps in the second simulation

-\todo base reindexing of beads in the second simulation on comparison between the two `.vsf` files
+\todo JoinRuns: base reindexing of beads in the second simulation on comparison between the two `.vsf` files

 # Average utility {#Average}